directus/directus/.changeset/thick-dingos-film.md

 "@directus/api": patch
 ---

-Fixed the policies migration for the case were permissions had been configured for the public role
+Fixed the policies migration for the case where permissions had been configured for the public role